c00rni/c00rni.github.io/_posts/2020-09-30-HackTheBox-Cache-Walkthrough.md

 *ASH is a Security Researcher (Threat Research Labs), Security Engineer.
 Hacker, Penetration Tester and Security blogger.
 He is Editor-in-Chief, Author & Creator of Cache.
 Check out his other projects like Cache: HMS(Hospital Management System)*

-I knew Ash used the domain name `cache.htb` for his website and might have some other project host under the same top-level domain (htb).
+The index page hinted us Ash used the domain name `cache.htb` for his website and might have some other project host under the same top-level domain (htb).

 Add the domain names `hms.htb` to the system hosts file (`/etc/hosts`) to access HMS(Hospital Management System) project.